-If you are ever-searching for a luxurious retreat across the Atlantic, then you need to check out Lime Wood, a 5-star Regency-style country house in New Forest Park (90k acre of woodlands, wild ponies included), only 90 minutes from London.
+If you are ever searching for a luxurious retreat across the Atlantic, then you need to check out Lime Wood, a 5-star Regency-style country house in New Forest Park (1,000 care of woodlands, wild ponies included), only 90 minutes from London.
 Or, if you have to stay put like me, just go to the web site and take in the music and gorgeous interiors (who is this couple in all photo shots?) – a modern interpretation of classic English country by interior designer, David Collins (he did the Blue Bar at The Berkeley hotel in London).
 I’ve included some photos for you to savor!

 Lime Wood is based on the site of a former 13th century lodge which later became a prep school for kids of royalty.
 A €30MM restoration over the last few years has turned this into a weekend hot spot for savvy and stylish Londoners.

 So what does one do at Lime Wood, other than relax?
-Aside from the spa with three different pools, there are two incredible restaurants in the hotel (one formal, one more casual), a bar that possesses over 100 different cognacs, a spa (to open this fall), many onsite activities which include Forest Foraging where you identify, collect and eventually eat wild food found in the forest.
+Aside from the spa with three different pools, there are two incredible restaurants in the hotel (one formal, one more casual), a bar that possesses over 100 different cognacs, a spa, many onsite activities which include Forest Foraging where you identify, collect and eventually eat wild food found in the forest.
 Two particularly cool things to do:

 - Check out the Bugattis and vehicles from James Bond films as well as over 250 other historically important cars at the National Motor Museum in the town of Beaulieu.